carpedavid/seizethedave-revised/src/pages/about.md

 * [Amalara](https://amalara.com) - Amalara Game Studio designs table-top role playing games that reward creativity, heroism, and teamwork.
 * [Heroic Tales](https://www.heroictalesrpg.com) - a genre-neutral role-playing system of heroic problem solving.
 * [Land of the Crane](https://www.landofthecrane.com) - Heroic fantasy inspired by mythic Japan.
 For use with Cairn.
+* [This Mortal Coil](https://www.mortalcoilrpg.com) - Do you like necromancers?
+Do you like space?
+Play space necromancers in this setting for Liminal Horror.
 * [VRBS](https://www.vrbs.org) - an ultralight storytelling system of creative action.

 ## A note about reviews